PlanterApp/planter_blog/content/posts/beneficial-predatory-insects/index.md

 Lady beetles are arguably the most well-known predatory insect.
 They consume large quantities of aphids, mealybugs, spider mites, scale insects, and other soft-bodied insects throughout their entire lifecycle.
 When prey is scarce some species will feed on pollen.
 Lady beetles are overwhelmingly considered beneficial, although there are a few specific species that can be garden pests such as the Mexican bean beetle (*Epilachna varivestis)*.

 Asian lady beetles have been introduced to North America and are now widespread.
-They can be somewhat of a nuisance when they try to enter homes and buildings to overwinter, and they can also outcompete native ladybug populations.
-However they too are valuable pest-hunters.
-If they make it indoors you can vacuum them up but it is not generally recommended to control them outdoors.
+They can be somewhat of a nuisance when they try to enter homes and buildings to overwinter, and they can also outcompete native lady beetle populations.
+However they are also valuable pest-hunters.
+If they happen make it indoors you can vacuum them up but it is not generally recommended to control them outdoors.

 ## Minute pirate bugs (insidious flower bugs)